Republished from the Cohousing Association of the U.S.

 Cohousing is a form of collaborative housing that offers residents an old-fashioned sense of neighborhood.
 In cohousing, residents know their neighbors well and there is a strong sense of community that is absent in contemporary cities and suburbs.

 Cohousing communities consist of private, fully-equipped dwellings and extensive common amenities including a common house and recreation areas.
-Residents are involved in the development of the community so that the community reflects their priority.
+Residents are involved in the development of the community so that the community reflects their priorities.

 back to top